frankpablo/csc110-hw05/README.md

 ### General
 The submission:

-* includes a header with the name of any peers and any references (or -10%)
-* runs without syntax errors (or -50%)
-* uses appropriate, informative variable names (or -10%)
+  * **IMPORTANT**: If your code does not compile, you get 0% of your grade so make sure you run your code often (to avoid syntax or runtime errors) and you always have it in a "running" state, even if it does not get the desired results.
+  * Your grade will be the percentage of tests you pass.
+  * You have any imports on the top, you added Docstrings (or -5%),
-* adds a few small but informative comments (or -10%)
+  * You added a few small but informative comments (or -5%)

   ### Operations

   The program:

-  * Passes all 12 tests (or lose 8% per failed test)
+    * Passes all 12 tests (or lose ~8% per missed test).

+  Note: before submitting, you should check all the boxes that you actually completed like this:

+    - [x] this is a checked box

+  The submission (check boxes after you complete each step):

+    - [ ] you added your name to the top comments of the python file
+    - [ ] runs without syntax errors (or -50%)
+    - [ ] adds a few small but informative comments (or -5%)
+    - [ ] adds docstrings to each function (or -5%)
+    - [ ] Passes all tests (or lose points per missed test).
+If you do not pass all tests, do not check this box
+    - [ ] You checked the correct boxes

+## Submitting

+Submit to your GitHub repositories before the due date/time.